Lahinch Old Course

 Lahinch is loaded with blind tee shots, stunning ocean views, and incredible memorability.
 This is a pure and traditional Irish links experience that is one of the finest in the world.

 Lahinch is a course that you will find yourself grinning at while you are playing and you’ll look back with an even bigger smile.

-The Old Course is a typical links in that it has 9 holes out and 9 back.
+The Old Course is a typical link in that it has 9 holes out and 9 back.
 Starting and finishing in the town.
 The course is full of quirks and holes of real excellence just as you would expect from an Alistair Mackenzie design.
-The use of camouflage is unbelievable and the blind shots are very rewarding when bravery and decent ball striking is achieved.
-Mackensie didn’t like to over complicate things and was renowned for using the lie of the land to design great golf holes.
+The camouflage is unbelievable, and the blind shots are advantageous when bravery and decent ball striking are achieved.
+Mackensie didn’t like to over complicate things and was renowned for using the land’s lie to design great golf holes.
 Lahinch proves that the best architect will always be Mother Nature.

 Klondyke (4th Hole) is short par 5 at a little over 440 yards and is an original Tom Morris hole that has been tweaked by Mackenzie.
 A truly outstanding and quirky golf hole.
 A Tight tee shot in between huge mounds to a narrow landing area leaves you with a decision to make.

 The Signature Hole at Lahinch Old is the Par 3 5th Hole (Dell).
 The par three of 154 yards is played entirely blind.
-A stone will be placed on top of a giant mound to give you the line of the pin.
-You simply just have to trust your yardage.
+A stone will be placed on top of a giant mound to give you the pin’s line.
+You have to trust your yardage.
 With a mound at the back of the green and of course the one to carry, you will find that hitting the number is the great test here.

-These are two holes that would never be dreamt of being designed in the modern game. which makes them all the more fun and unique too.
+These are two holes that would never be dreamt of being designed in the modern game, making them all the more fun and unique.